 Dynamic Cell Validation¶

-Given the near infinite possibilities by which this list could be generated, the solution proposed is that provide a new config item in the MPE_VALIDATIONS table - one that links an editable column to a HOOK script via a web service.
+We provided two new config item in the MPE_VALIDATIONS table - to links an editable column to a HOOK script via a web service.

 The configuration would like like so:

-In this way, the entire record can be sent to SAS, for processing by the FILTER_HOOK script, before returning the desired list of values.
+In this way, the entire record can be sent to SAS, for processing by the hook script, before returning the desired list of values.